Turn your leads into revenue: start with better lead capture forms

 The role your forms play

-Your forms are not “just the thing at the end of the page.”
-They are the conversion point / the choke point, where every dollar you’ve spent getting a prospect here either turns into revenue or dies.
+Your forms are not just the thing at the end of the page.
+They are the conversion point and the choke point where every dollar you have spent getting a prospect here either turns into revenue or dies.

 Common form killers

-Slow load times.
-If your form takes two seconds longer than the page to render, you’ve just burned the attention you worked for.
-People don’t wait around (especially on their smartphones.)
+- Slow load times: If your form takes two seconds longer than the page to render, you have just burned the attention you worked for.

-Bad placement.
-A form buried below three scrolls of fluff, stuck in a sidebar, or surrounded by competing CTAs isn’t a conversion tool.
-It’s wallpaper.
+- Bad placement: A form buried below three scrolls of fluff or stuck in a sidebar is not a conversion tool: it is wallpaper.

-The easiest way to kill a conversion?
-Ask for too much, too soon.
+The easiest way to kill a conversion is to ask for too much, too soon.

-The moment you start asking for budget ranges, multiple phone numbers, or unnecessary qualifiers at the first interaction, you’re telling the prospect: this is going to take effort.
-Effort kills momentum.
+The moment you start asking for budget ranges or unnecessary qualifiers at the first interaction, you are telling the prospect that this is going to take effort.

 Progressive profiling: build the profile over time

-This approach does three things: it builds trust, it keeps form completion rates high, and it ensures you’re always asking the right question at the right stage of the buyer journey.
+This approach builds trust, keeps form completion rates high, and ensures you are always asking the right question at the right stage of the buyer journey.

 Align forms with sales qualification criteria